pattonj6/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Plot time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis) calculate mean steps by 5-minute interval.
+Plot time series of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis) calculate mean steps by 5-minute interval.